0Ogaga/NDU-OS/docs/Phase_3_learning_assembly_language_using_asmtutor.md

 | Assemble | nasm -f elf filename.asm | nasm -f elf64 filenme.asm |
 | Linker | ld -m elf_i386 filename.o -o filename | ld filename.o -o filename |

+**Both commands to assemble and linker command should be typed (entered) in your wsl (ubuntu) environment.
+After you enter the assemble command, press enter.
+If there is no error, then enter the linker command and press enter.
+If there is no error, then enter the run command './filename' and press enter.
+Then you should see your output.**

 Lessson 1
 ---
 Click [here](https://asmtutor.com/#lesson1) for Asmtutor's lesson with code and explanation (in 32-bits).